 In the wake of George Floyd’s death, caused by a police officer intentionally kneeling on his neck for nearly nine minutes, protests have erupted in the US and around the world demanding justice for Floyd and broad reforms to address racist policing.
 “Say their names” has become a rallying cry for the growing Black Lives Matter movement, raising awareness of Floyd, Breonna Taylor, Tamir Rice, and countless others killed by police use of lethal force, which disproportionately impacts Black people.
 The efforts of Black Lives Matter activists have led to some significant changes, including multiple US cities banning the use of chokeholds and announcing plans to reallocate portions of police budgets to social services.
 However, there is a long road ahead to dismantle systemic racism and deep-seated flaws in the criminal justice system.

 Mitch Crusto, Distinguished Professor of Law at Loyola University New Orleans College of Law, has spent years researching and writing about police use of lethal force.
-He continues to unpack the topic in his recent paper “How Police Get Away with Murder“ and forthcoming law review article “Lynched: Abolishing Police Executions.”
+He continues to unpack the topic in his recent articles “How Police Get Away with Murder“ and “Black Lives Matter: Banning Police Lynchings.”
 In the interview below, Crusto discusses the many obstacles to police reform in the current US legal system and the transformational change he believes is needed to both save lives and foster community policing.

 Your forthcoming article analyzes what you call the “Black Lives Conundrum.”
 Can you unpack that concept?